 This course discusses the aspects of health, nutrition, and safety of young children.
 The class also explores the importance of documentation and record keeping when working with young children.
+Course offered fall semesters.

 Early Childhood Health and

 Record Keeping ECHD-150A 1 hours